Overview of the main changes since the previous report update

 Content of temporary protection

-• Movement and mobility: The movement and mobility of temporary protection beneficiaries were hampered due to the lack of residence permits, the rule that temporary protection is withdrawn upon a 30-day absence in Poland, and the unfavourable practices of the Polish Border Guard.
+• Freedom of movement: Movement and mobility of temporary protection beneficiaries continued to be hampered mostly due to the rule that temporary protection is withdrawn upon a 30-day absence in Poland and the unfavourable practices of the Polish Border Guard.
+Many temporary protection beneficiaries lost access to social benefits upon temporarily leaving Poland.
+Reinstatement of the benefits proved to be very difficult in practice.

 Table of contents